zannloo/tp/docs/UserGuide.md

 - Must be a valid path to a student.

 #### Output if command succeeds:
-- Displays message indicating successful edition of specified student.
+- Displays message indicating specified student has been successfully edited.

 </box>